 Injuries/trauma – a car accident or on-the-job injury

 The first treatment advised is to stretch and strengthen weakened or strained muscles.
 Your chiropractor may also use gentle neck traction techniques and joint mobilisations to help restore normal joint mechanics and improve posture.
 Taking non-steroidal anti-inflammatory drugs (NSAIDs) can also be helpful in addressing both pain and swelling.
 Depending on the specific problem, it may be prescribed for a number of weeks.
 With careful use of heat, muscle cross-friction and other local therapies can help relieve symptoms.
-It is uncommon for those who have only cervical spondylosis and neck pain to have with surgery.
-Surgery is only advised for patients who suffer severe pain and have had other treatments that has not worked.
+It is uncommon for those who have only cervical spondylosis and neck pain to have surgery.
+Surgery is only advised for patients who suffer severe pain and have had other treatments that have not worked.